LgiMatBrd/simple-ajax-requisition/README.md

 # USAGE

-Its simples, just add this code to our hrml.
+It's simple, just add this code to your HTML.
-EX:
 ```bash
 <script>
 /********************************************/